NeishaD94/Flashcards/README.md

 - [x] User can cancel out of the creation screen
 - [x] User can enter a new question and answer in the creation screen to then show it on the flashcard
 - [x] Push code to GitHub

-📝 `NOTE:` Paste the README templates for each subsequent lab here at the top, (i.e. lab 2, 3, 4).
-This will show a history of your development process including which users stories you completed and how your app looked and functioned at each step.

 ## Lab 1